 Rechargeable batteries are the mainstay of the electronic devices most of us use in our daily lives.
-It’s increasingly more natural in this day and age for people to watch a cellphone’s charge indicator, or a car’s gas gauge, with the same sense of self preservation; when either of them read below half we naturally start looking for a pump or a plug-in and refill/recharge the amount of energy we have available to us.
-However, we do not find searching for a place to change, and then properly dispose of dead zinc-air hearing aid batteries, anything but an intrusion.
+It’s increasingly more natural in this day and age for people to watch a cellphone’s charge indicator, or a car’s gas gauge, with the same sense of self preservation; when either of them read below half, we naturally start looking for a pump, or charging cord, and refill/recharge the amount of energy we have available to us.

 But for most hearing aid users, keeping a charge in their hearing devices is far from natural, or easy.
-The incidence of hearing loss increases with age, as does dexterity loss, arthritis, and host of other conditions that can make changing tiny hearing aid batteries difficult, and for some a down-right painful task, and one that comes up all too often.
+The incidence of hearing loss increases with age, as does dexterity loss, arthritis, and host of other conditions that makes changing tiny hearing aid batteries difficult, and for some a down-right painful task.
 Many modern digital hearing aids go through at least one zinc-air battery per week.
 To power a pair of digital hearing aids for one year it can take well over 100 zinc-air batteries, or only 4 of today’s rechargeable batteries.

 Here are just four reasons to consider purchasing a rechargeable hearing aid, like our HCR3.

 4 Reasons to Get a Rechargeable Hearing Aid

 Nickel-metal hydride (NiMH) cells provide the steady power hearing aids require.
 A longer life and fewer dangerous heavy metals than most other hearing aid batteries make NiMH cells safer to use and more environmentally friendly than other hearing aid batteries.

 Hearing aids utilizing rechargeable batteries are much easier for elderly wearers, or anyone that experiences difficulty manipulating small objects, to use.

 3. Confidence and Peace of Mind